Last Updated: 24 March 2022

-|MLA Template (PDF)||FINAL ESSAY|
+|MLA Template (WORD doc)||FINAL ESSAY|

 |Group PRESENTATION Guidelines|